Bob's hometown celebrates his 73rd birthday with a film festival, singer-songwriter contest, photo exhibit and Bobby Zimmerman bus tour.

 Ride the Root River State Trail then enjoy music, games and food in this bluff-country burg.
 A parade is Sunday.

-There's a lot going on at the North Shore's biggest festival, including loon-calling, log-rolling, doughnut-racing and rock-skipping contests; Saturday fireworks; and the grand parade at 1 p.m.
+There's a lot going on at the North Shore's biggest festival, including loon-calling, log-rolling, herring-eating and rock-skipping contests; Saturday fireworks; and the grand parade at 1 p.m.
 Sunday.

 This large juried art fair in the Uptown neighborhood draws crowds.
 Take the Art Hop bus to avoid congestion and to get to the two other art fairs in south Minneapolis.